emc-mongoose/darzee/ACKNOWLEDGEMENTS.md

-We always appreciate help of the open source community members.
-We'd like to thank the following people for helping us make Mongoose Web UI better:
+We have always appreciated the help of open source community members.
+Ideas, new issues, suggestions and other contributions to our project have always been welcome.
+The document contains the names of people who helped us make the Mongoose Web UI better, but whose commits did not make it into the project itself.

 ## Metrics visualization
 * [Anton Borzenko](https://github.com/AntonBorzenko)